CornellDataScience/DataVisualization/README.md

 **Advisor:** [Prof. Jeff Rzeszotarski](https://jeffrz.com/)

 ## About Us
 The Insighs team is one of the three subteams in [Cornell Data Science](cornelldata.science), a student led undergraduate project team at Cornell University.
-We are a  new team of data scientists and designers dedicated to main goals:
-1. Gaining knowledge of complex situations using a variety of data science methods, from Natural Language Processing to Deep Learning.
-2. Creating visual interfaces that display the knowledge to an audience, and researching the best ways of doing so.
+Our goal is to provide insight into complex systems through a combination of data science and visual interfaces.
+Our work is interdisciplinary and unique - our projects range from visualizing neural network training to applying natural language processing and deep learning towards detecting fake news.

 ## Current Projects
 ### [**Fake News**](https://github.com/CornellDataScience/Insights-FakeNews)